The Geneva Centre of Humanitarian Studies as an institution

 Obtaining the visa to enter Switzerland is not enough to make your stay legal.
 When you arrive in Geneva, you must go to the Office cantonal de la population (OCP) with your visa, passport-sized photographs, and a copy of your passport.
 Due to the current pandemic, the OCP has normally sent you a specific appointment.
 In case you did not receive anything, you need to contact them.
 The deadline to submit your request is 14 days after your arrival in Geneva.
 More information on that matter is available in the student’s guide provided to the students.
 The administration is available for some advice.

-We advise you to arrive in Geneva at least one week before the programme starts in
+We advise you to arrive in Geneva at least one week before the programme starts in order to complete the administrative tasks

 The cost of living in Geneva is high.
 Public transport, accommodation and food are expenses that students have to cover by themselves.
-The monthly cost for a student is usually estimated at around 2,000 Swiss Francs, including rent, health insurance, public transport, food, telephone and a little spending money.
+The monthly cost for a student is usually estimated around 2,000 Swiss Francs, including rent, health insurance, public transport, food, telephone and a little spending money.
 We only offer a very limited number of scholarships and these are only available to MAS and DAS students.
 We strongly advise you to look for your own financial support.
-Some tips about student’s life and prices in Geneva are offered in the student’s guide.
+Some tips about student’s life and prices in Geneva are offered in the student’s welcome pack.